za3k/za3k.com/archive/emperical_zendo.md

 written by zachary "za3k" vance on 2021-03-19.

 ## master
 One player is the 'master', who makes a secret rule.
 The master sets up two example experiments.
 One experiment meets the secret rule, and gets marked by a white stone.
 One experiment doesn't meet the secret rule, and gets marked by a black stone.
-The rule should be something simple, like "there is a quarter in the koan".
+The rule should be something simple, like "there is a quarter in the experiment".

 ## students
 Play passes clockwise around the circle, ending with the master.
 There are a fixed number of turns.
 With 3 players, each player takes 3 turns.
 With 4-5 players, each player takes 2 turns.
 With 6+ players, each player take 1 turn.

 On your turn, you make an experiment using pieces.
 Then, everyone except the master secretly holds out a guess in a closed fist.
 The master labels whether the experiment meets the secret rule or not.
 Everyone who guessed correctly gets a point.
 The master never gets points, but does get to make an experiment like everyone else.

+Discussion between students is fine.
+The master shouldn't talk or give hints, although they can answer questions about experiments as in normal Zendo.

 Optionally, the master reveals the rule at the end of the game.